berkeley-scf/berkeley-scf.github.io/servers/gpu-servers.md

 | `songmei`     | `feanor`[^fqdn]         | H200                | 144 GB     |
 | `berkeleynlp` | `lorax`[^fqdn]          | H200                | 144 GB     |

-[^lambda]: To use these machines, one must specifically [connect to the remote cluster](/servers/cluster/gpus#steinhardt-remote-cluster), which is accessed separately from the other SCF resources.
+[^lambda]: To use one of these five machines, one must specifically [connect to the remote cluster](/servers/cluster/gpus#steinhardt-remote-cluster), which is accessed separately from the other SCF resources.
 [^fqdn]: Requires the fully qualified domain name, e.g. `{hostname}.stat.berkeley.edu`.